 About the Stone

 Amethyst is a 7 on the Mohs scale of hardness.
-The only difference between regular clear quartz and amethyst is the color, which is caused by iron and aluminum that were present while the stone was forming.
+The only difference between regular clear quartz crystal and amethyst is the color, which is caused by iron and aluminum that were present while the stone was forming.
 Amethyst is always a shade of purple, sometimes very light, other times very dark, and occasionally you will find red dots or red or blue hues in the stone.

 Amethyst and citrine are closely related: citrine is formed when amethyst is exposed to heat when forming.
-Some people even call citrine “burnt amethyst”.
+Sometimes people even call citrine “burnt amethyst”.
 When citrine and amethyst are found together in one piece, it is called ametrine and is very sought after.

 Amethyst in Jewelry